Martinez: I haven't seen Lukaku so free and happy

 Speaking ahead of Monday's Euro 2020 qualifier against Scotland in Glasgow in Group I action, Martinez heaped praise on striker Lukaku.

 "This is the first time I have seen him free and happy.
-Going back to many camps I have not seen Rom so focused, so happy, so refreshed by the new challenge," Martinez said.
+Going back to many camps I have not seen Rom so focused, so happy, so refreshed by the new challenge," Martinez told reporters.

 "I think he is now ready to face one of the biggest footballing chapters in his career with the Inter Milan move.
 And he is very driven to be as good as he can for the national team, so I have been very impressed with his happiness and the way he is looking forward to the football ahead.